worlddemocrats/federation/STRATEGIC_PLAN.md

 We are united by the belief that globally enforceable regulations are the most effective way to manage existential risks, and that the development of superintelligence should be governed by humanity as a whole.
 We are therefore laying the groundwork for a democratic world government that will harness technological progress for the benefit of all.
 This strategic plan is a compass that guides us with ambitious yet achievable targets to accomplish this monumental goal.

 ## Vision and Mission
-**Vision**: We envision a future where a democratic world government effectively manages existential risks and harnesses technological advancements for the benefit of all.
+**Vision**: We envision a future where a democratic world government effectively manages existential risks and harnesses technological progress for the benefit of all.

 **Mission**: Our mission is to establish a democratic world government.